Linkshegelianer/java-algorithms-collections/collections/maps/MAPS.md

 `HashMap` is a specific implementation of the Map collection based on a data structure called a hash table.

-A hash table is a data structure implementing an associative array interface that provides fast insertion and deletion of elements.
+* **Hash table** is a data structure implementing an associative array interface that provides fast insertion and deletion of elements.

+* **Hashing** is a process of transforming input data into a fixed-size output for data integrity verification or quick data retrieval.

 **HashMap structure**: